ota-meshi/eslint-plugin-regexp/docs/rules/no-super-linear-move.md

 Regexes are often used to find text of within a string (e.g. `/abc/.exec("123 abc def")`).
 The position of the matching text is unknown and has to be determined by the regex engine.
 In practice, the regex engine will move the regex across the input string character by character.
 While there are many optimizations to skip parts of the input string, there will still be _O(n)_ possible positions.
 If there is no text matching the regex in the input string, then all _O(n)_ positions will be checked.

-This is not problem in it self, _O(n)_ is expected for linear string searching algorithms.
+This is not a problem in itself, _O(n)_ is expected for linear string searching algorithms.

 Problems arise when the regex itself takes more than _O(1)_ steps (on average) to reject any position within the input.